A beautiful and secluded beach in the Turks and Caicos.

 With a little planning it’s possible to save quite a bit on vacation costs.
 A great way to start is to enjoy the many great beaches, activities, and sights that don't have an entrance fee.

 Renting a car is one expense that will be worthwhile for most visitors.
 There’s no public transport in the Turks and Caicos, and

 taxis can be quite expensive.
 Having your own car or

 jeep will allow you to visit the many great beaches and sights that are free to access.

 Most visitors come to the Turks and Caicos for one thing – our spectacular beaches and ocean.
 Our archipelago certainly doesn’t disappoint in this regard as there are almost one hundred named beaches in the country, and hundreds of additional unnamed patches of pristine sand across our uninhabited islands and cays.

 Guests and locals alike can enjoy the sand and sun without paying a penny, as all beaches are public up to the high tide point.
 This doesn’t guarantee access across private land, but there is no entry fee at any public access.

-Providenciales is home to the greatest selection of beaches of any island in the country, and every coasts has its own aspects and merits.
-Likewise, the best beach snorkelling is also found here, at
+Providenciales is home to the greatest selection of beaches of any island in the country, and every coast has its own aspects and merits.
+Likewise, the best beach snorkeling is also found here, at

 Smith's Reef, the